ennis/kyute/NOTES.md

 - Garbage-collect orphaned layers during update
   - easy to stash a layer ID and forget to

+Problem: if the layer tree is immutable, then we must rebuild it on every event (an event that starts an animation would have to be followed by a layout).
+-> hence, must be an "imperative, mutable" kind of API

+### Examples of GUI frameworks with compositing layers
+- JavaFX?
+Not exposed through the API, not sure if it uses a compositor
+- Flutter?
+RenderObjects, owned by widgets (via "elements"), dropped on unmount

 ### Issue: duplicated widget bounds
 - Need to set the widget position in WidgetPod::offset AND in the widget's visual layer